laws-africa/indigo/docs/rest/public.rst

 * Parameter ``coverpage``: should the response contain a generated coverpage?
 Use 1 for true, anything else for false.
 Default: 1.
 (HTML-only)
 * Parameter ``standalone``: should the response by a full HTML document, including CSS, that can stand on its own?
 Use 1 for true, anything else for false.
 Default: false.
 (HTML-only)
+* Parameter ``resolver``: the fully-qualified URL to use when resolving absolute references to other Akoma Ntoso documents.
+Use 'no' or 'none' to disable.
+Default is to use the Indigo resolver.
+(HTML-only)
 * Content types: JSON, XML, HTML, PDF, ePUB